Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: The Hydra Framework

 \subsection{Fusion and decision}

-To determine the most appropriate label for an input region according to the models generated by Hydra, we have to combine the results from each head.
-Each head produces a vector of score values that indicate how well the input region fits each class.
-As some regions may appear in more than one image, their vectors are summed so that each region ends up with only one vector of scores.
-The softmax function is then applied to convert these scores to probabilities, and the most probable class is selected for each head.
-A majority voting is the used to select the final label.
-However, if the number of votes is below or equal to half of the head count, the region is considered a false detection.
+To discover the most appropriate label for an input region according to the models created by Hydra, we have to combine the results from all heads.
+Each head produces a score vector that indicates how well this region matches each class.
+If a region shows up in more than one image, it will have multiple score vectors per head.
+In this case, these vectors are summed to form a single vector of scores per head for a region.
+After that, each head votes for the class with the highest score within its score vector for that region.
+Finally, a majority voting is used to select the final label.
+But if the number of votes is below or equal to half the number of heads, the region is considered a false detection.